 What is the interview process like for HASC host sites?

-- HASC host sites announce their week of availability, between March 1 and May 2, 2023, to interview candidates.
+- HASC host sites announce their week of availability, between March 1 and May 2 each year, to interview candidates.

 - HCC selects two to three candidates that match the host site’s project description form.

 - HCC informs candidates of their interview sites and host sites of their candidates.

 - Candidates contact their assigned HASC member site to set up interviews.